bertofurth/Seagate-Central-Utils/motion/README-motion.md

 When building the supporting libraries for motion, a wide range of utilities related to image and video processing are generated.

-These extra tools take quite a lot of disk space and they are not likely to be used on the Seagate Central.
+These extra tools are not normally used however they may be useful for troubleshooting.

-It might be prudent to go through the cross/usr/local/bin directory and delete any tools that you do not plan on using before you upload the cross compiled data to the Seagate Central.
-At a bare minimum, leave the "motion" tool itself.
+If you are concerned about disk usage, it might be prudent to go through the cross/usr/local/bin directory and delete any tools that you do not plan on using before you upload the cross compiled data to the Seagate Central.
+At a bare minimum, only the "motion" executable itself is required to run motion.

+We suggest you **do not** delete any of the shared libraries in the "cross/usr/local/lib" directory.
+The vast majority of these are needed by "motion".

 ### Install the new software
 In addition to transferring and installing the cross compiled